spree-contrib/spree_videos/README.md

 * Thumbnails from YouTube
 * Clickable thumbnails to easily switch between videos
 * Easily add/remove/edit videos through the spree admin
+* No markup will be added to your products if a video is not attached
 * Versions available for Spree 0.7 & 1.x

 Example